Updated LPS reading list includes bestsellers, books that tackle tough subjects

 “We had a wide variety of novels used,” said LPS Secondary English Language Arts Curriculum Specialist Mindy Murphy.
 “There wasn’t the same consistency across buildings we knew we needed.”

-There were some longtime regulars and classics: Orwell and Shakespeare, Homer and Austen as well as more contemporary works including Judith Guest’s “Ordinary People,” and Tim O’Brien’s “The Things They Carried” about O'Brien's experiences in the Vietnam War.
+There were some longtime regulars and classics: Orwell and Shakespeare, Homer and Austen as well as more contemporary works including Judith Guest’s “Ordinary People,” and Tim O’Brien’s “The Things They Carried” based on O'Brien's experiences in the Vietnam War.

 But district officials wanted to revamp the curriculum not only so it would be more consistent from school to school but to make the content more rigorous and better aligned with the state standards.